Updates to the Ontario Fire Code took effect on January 1, 2026. Take action now to enhance safety.

 • The approximate number of people that would attend

-• A suggested date and time.
-At least three weeks notice would be appreciated
+• A suggested date and time and at least three weeks notice would be appreciated

-Learn Not to BurnĀ® is a comprehensive fire safety curriculum for use in schools.
-Developed by the National Fire Protection Association, NFPA has created this program to reach preschoolers through Grade 2 students.
+Learn Not to Burn® is a comprehensive fire safety curriculum for use in schools.
+Developed by the National Fire Protection Association, NFPA has created this program to reach preschoolers through grade two students.
 It presents fire safety messages using classroom lessons, activities and home connections.
 It provides you with maximum flexibility so that it can be taught as a stand-alone fire safety unit or easily integrated into language arts lessons.
 Throughout the program, you can invite the local fire department into the classroom to support the lessons.

-For details regarding this free service, please contact Toronto Fire Services Public Education Section at:
+For details regarding this free service, please contact the Toronto Fire Services Public Education Section.

 Learn Not to Burn Preschool Program